Science is underpinned by the support and expertise of peer reviewers. By reviewing, you are:

 If you are invited to review for one of our journals, and are suitably qualified to review the work, please try to say 'yes'.
 We will give you recognition (if you want it) and full support.

 We share a growing opinion that the assessment of researchers should not just be confined to the Impact Factor of the journal in which they publish.
 We believe that assessment should be based on a broad range of research outputs including peer review activity.
-We will therefore make it easy for you to receive recognition for your review work with us by offering:
+To help recognise the vital contribution our reviewers make to the publishing process we provide recognition for your review work with us by offering:

 Our Editors select reviewers based on relevant expertise from a wide and diverse pool of researchers from all over the world.
 Are you interested in volunteering to be a peer reviewer for the Royal Society journals?